-Google unveils Voice in Gmail, allows free calls to U.S. and CanadaAlex Wagner - Deputy Managing Editor, News Desk
+Google unveils Voice in Gmail, allows free calls to U.S. and CanadaAlex Wagner - Editorial Director of News and Content

 Gmail, Google's extremely popular email service, has recently been gaining new features like voice and video chat.
 Today Google added another component to the Gmail experience: the ability to make phone calls directly from Gmail.
 The service allows users to make calls using Google Voice without having to leave their Gmail session or open another window.
 The best part of all of this?
 Calls made to U.S. and Canadian phone numbers, including landlines, are completely free of charge (for "at least the rest of the year").
 International calls aren't free but, when demoing the service, Google made a call to Paris for $0.02 a minute.
 Google Voice in Gmail is going live for U.S. within the next few days.
 Google will also be rolling out red Google Voice phone booths in college campuses, airports, and some other locales so that users can give Voice a shot.